pico-bolero/pico-bolero/README.md

 # 👋 Hi, I’m @pico-bolero
 I'm a practicing software engineeer since 2000.
-Currently, I am a team lead and I've filled the role or architect and project manager for some smaller projects.
+Currently, I am a team lead and I've filled the role of architect and project manager for some smaller projects.

 ## 👀 I’m interested in ...
-many things.
+too many things.
 I like to [blog](https://pico-bolero.medium.com/) and write about the stuff I am doing and share it with friends.
 I really like software, if I wasn't doing it for a living, I probably would still be writing software.

 ## 🌱 I’m currently learning ...